brirowe/Lego-Photography-Interactive-Portfolio/about.md

     <img src="{{ site.baseurl }}/photos/about/about-7.jpg" alt="Bri photographing a minifig at Red Rocks Amphitheatre" loading="lazy" onclick="showLightbox(this.src)">
     <div class="stagger-text">
       <h2>The Science</h2>
-      <p>Everything outside my Lego hobby comes back to science, so I love sharing a fact or two along with each photo.</p>
+      <p>Outside of my Lego hobby I spend most of my time working as a scientist, so I love sharing a fact with each photo to help myself and others learn more about the outdoor world.</p>
     </div>
   </div>